 Television channel: Two channels (Eri-TV, Channel II)

 (FM), Radio Sawa (FM).

 THE LAND AND THE PEOPLE

-Eritrea is a land of striking contrasts in terrain, climate and culture.
-Situated along the southeastern coast of the Red Sea in Northeast Africa, it is borders on the east with Djibouti, on the south with Ethiopia and the west with Sudan.
+Eritrea is a land of striking contrasts in terrain, climate, and culture.
+Situated along the southeastern coast of the Red Sea in Northeast Africa, it borders on the east with Djibouti, on the south with Ethiopia and the west with Sudan.
 Its capital and largest city is Asmara with Massawa and Assab as the primary port cities.

-The Eritrean mainland stretches more than 1,000 kilometres along the Red Sea coast, one of the world’s busiest and most strategic shipping lines.
-The temperate central plateau rises over two kilometres above sea level, while the scorched south-eastern Danakil Depression is one of the lowest levels of land on earth.
+The Eritrean mainland stretches more than 1,000 kilometers along the Red Sea coast, one of the world’s busiest and most strategic shipping lines.
+The temperate central plateau rises over two kilometers above sea level, while the scorched south-eastern Danakil Depression is one of the lowest levels of land on earth.
 A lush green belt lies northeast of the capital.
 To the west are the fertile lowlands Barka and Gash plains.

 Though small in size, Eritrea includes the varied topography and climate variations of an entire continent.
 It is said that one can experience three seasons within two hours.